 Contact: ColleenRKane at Gmail

-Colleen contributed a chapter to the teen-angst collection Mortified: Love is a Battlefield (Simon Spotlight) and an essay to Madonna and Me, the 2012 anthology from Soft Skull.
-She’s writing and publishing essays that will become a memoir and hopes to write plenty more nonfiction books.
+Colleen contributed a chapter to the teen-angst collection Mortified: Love is a Battlefield (Simon Spotlight) and an essay to Madonna and Me, a 2012 anthology from Soft Skull.
+She’s writing and publishing personal essays and plans to write nonfiction books.

 Among the personalities Colleen has interviewed are rock icons Kim Gordon and Thurston Moore (Sonic Youth); Kate Pierson (the B-52’s); Wanda Jackson; the enigmatic cult filmmaker Tommy Wiseau (The Room); Sweet Valley High creator Francine Pascal; author/cartoonist Lynda Barry; actors Betty White, Sean Patrick Flanery and Niecy Nash; celebrated groupies Cynthia Plaster Caster and Pamela Des Barres; and numerous comics including Margaret Cho, Paul F. Tompkins, Todd Barry, Marc Maron and Mike Birbiglia.

-Media coverage of Mrs. Kane includes a popular interview with Gothamist (which was also featured on Gawker and Jezebel), an interview on Vice UK’s blog, and numerous appearances in the Baton Rouge media.
+Media coverage of Ms. Kane includes a popular interview with Gothamist (which was also featured on Gawker and Jezebel), an interview on Vice UK’s blog, and numerous appearances in the Baton Rouge media.